AmsPluginsBox/Encrypt-Lua-Code/README.md

 # Encrypt-Lua-Code
 Encrypt Lua Code, and call it through an AmsLuac dll

+It is a great tool for LUA code protection,
+It supports lua5.1.4, not tested with other versions of LUA, but I believe it is possible to use it in other versions of LUA.

-1 = Let's encrypt lua code com or: LuaEncrypt.exe.
+1 = Let's encrypt lua code with an executable: LuaEncrypt.exe was created in C++

-2 = Let's chamar or encrypted lua code.

-3 = To call this encrypted code, we will use AmsLuac.dll created in C++
+2 = Let's call the encrypted lua code, to call this encrypted code we will use a DLL: AmsLuac.dll created in C++.